vedderb/vesc_pkg/ninebotx3bridge/README-in.md

   frame, letting a real BMS own it.

-**Reload from Express** / **Save to Express** buttons at the bottom sync the page against the connected board.
+**Reload from Express** / **Save to Express** buttons at the bottom sync the page against the connected board

 ## This is only half the bridge

-This package and the **VESCXPRESS2X3Bridge VESC** package need each other -- neither is useful installed alone.
-VESCXPRESS2X3Bridge VESC goes on the VESC that owns throttle input, a different physical device than VESC Express, so this package (which only targets Express) can't install it.
+This package and the **NinebotX3Bridge VESC** package need each other -- neither is useful installed alone.
+NinebotX3Bridge VESC goes on the VESC that owns throttle input, a different physical device than VESC Express, so this package (which only targets Express) can't install it.
 Multi-motor setups also need a slave-variant script on the additional motor(s) -- see the
-VESCXPRESS2X3Bridge VESC package's README.
+NinebotX3Bridge VESC package's README.

 PCB design files (open source): https://github.com/Finnn-glitch/VESCXPRESS2X3Bridge_PCB